 The responsibilities of the board of a modern financial services organization involve an ever-growing list of duties.
-Luseland Credit Union maintains a number of committees comprised of directors.
+Luseland Credit Union maintains several committees comprised of directors.
 This partitioning of responsibilities enables a clear focus on specific areas of activity vital to the effective operation of our credit union.

-Audit Committee
+• Audit Committee

 The Audit oversees the financial reporting process, reviews financial statements, and liaises with external auditors and regulators.
 The committee consists of at least 3 directors.
 The board determines the skills and abilities needed on the committee and chooses its members accordingly.
-For 2020, the committee members were: Nona Holtz (chair), Brian Gottfried, and Bob Prieston.
+For 2021, the committee members were: Nona Holtz (chair), Daniel Holman, and Robert Prieston.